okx/okexchain-docs/building-modules/wasm-module/vscode-cosmy-wasmy.md

 ### Install plugin

 You can install `Cosmy Wasmy` from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=spoorthi.cosmy-wasmy), or you can search for `Cosmy Wasmy` in the sidebar next to vscode Extensions.
-The following should appear on your screen when you've completed the installation:
+The following should appear on your screen when you’ve completed the installation:

 ![img](./image/wasmy-1.png)

-After completing the installation, it's recommended that you configure your plugin settings; the following are the next steps you would take to do this.
+After completing the installation, it’s recommended that you configure your plugin settings; the following are the next steps you would take to do this.

 #### 1.Select your destination chain